DavidSeptimus/angular-boot-archetype/README.md

  Spring security is included by default with a default configuration that disables security for all endpoints.

- The web module is generated dynamically using Angular CLI keep decouple the Angular module version from the Archetype version.
+ The web module is generated dynamically using Angular CLI decouple the Angular module version from the Archetype version.

  #### Generated Submodules ####